YIZHUSTC/CS220_Framework/README.md

     3: Lee 2-bit Encoding
     4: Ruben's algorithm with minimized number of turns in each path
     5: Ruben's algorithm with path-cost function (most recently added node)
-    //6: Korn's algorithm with weighted (overpull) path-cost function (Implemented separately from other algorithms however cannot work together when combined for unknown reason)
+    *** 6: Korn's algorithm with weighted (overpull) path-cost function (Implemented separately from other algorithms however cannot work together when combined for unknown reason)
     7: Hadlock's algorithm

 *** For Korn's algorithm, we implemented with another system.
-Will send you later by email.
+WILL SEND YOU BY EMAIL.

 [bool] represent two different versions
     0: unlimited intersections between routed nets